-It was hard to believe the day had finally arrived.
-I would finally be moving into my dorm room and starting college.
+It was hard to believe that college move-in day had finally arrived.
 I was excited for taking my first assistive technology course, making friends in my classes, and being right outside of Washington, DC.
-I was less excited about moving into my dorm and unpacking everything.
+However, I was less excited about moving into my dorm and unpacking everything.
 Luckily, my mom, dad, and (teenage) brother helped to make sure everything went smoothly, and we seemed to be professionals by the time I moved in sophomore year.
 Here is how we executed moving in to my dorm without losing our minds.
 Please note that I live in a single room, meaning no roommate, with a suite style bathroom shared with 1-3 people.

 Does it make sense to buy things in advance?